-Task 1.2 Critical Project Review (CPR) Meetings if requested by Energy Commission staff.
+Task 1.2 Critical Project Review (CPR) Meetings

 CPRs provide the opportunity for frank discussions between the Energy Commission and the Recipient.
 The goal of this task is to determine if the project should continue to receive Energy Commission funding to complete this Agreement and to identify any needed modifications to the tasks, products, schedule or budget.